 In many ways the contrast between the very visitor oriented Glenfiddich and the much quieter and more traditional feeling Balvenie is one of the things that help make the tours it offers so attractive.
-The second reason why Balvenie is considered a "must see" distillery is that it is the only Speyside distillery (and one of only two in mainland Scotland) that has retained its traditional floor maltings, allowing visitors to see part of the process now lost in all but six Scotch whisky distilleries.
+The second reason why Balvenie is considered a "must see" distillery is that it is the only Speyside distillery (and one of only two long-established distilleries in mainland Scotland) that has retained its traditional floor maltings, allowing visitors to see part of the process now lost in all but a few Scotch whisky distilleries.
 As an added bonus, Balvenie has its own cooperage.

 Balvenie Distillery was a relative latecomer, being built in 1892 by William Grant & Sons Ltd., who had also build Glenfiddich Distillery five years earlier in 1887.
 The two distilleries have been owned and operated by the same company for their entire lives, making them a great rarity in what has over the past 150 years been a very volatile industry, with changes of ownership of distilleries, and distillers, a frequent occurrence.

 If you look at a map, it becomes clear that the ruins of the medieval Balvenie Castle stand on the north side of Dufftown with, beyond them, Glenfiddich Distillery and beyond it Balvenie Distillery.
 There's an obvious question to be asked about the names: why didn't William Grant call the distillery closest to Balvenie Castle Balvenie Distillery?